Search StreamScheme

 The Streamlabs Stream Schedule and Countdown extension will give your viewers your schedule in their own timezone.
 It will also give them a countdown to your next stream.
 They can quickly look at it and know when they should next return to your channel.

-The Streamlabs Stream Schedule extension is customizable in that you can change the color of the text to match your other branding and change the underlying image behind the text.
-In our opinion, this was the simplest widget to use.
+The Streamlabs Stream Schedule extension is customizable.
+From a blank canvas, you can change the color of the text to match your other branding and change the underlying image behind the text.
+In our opinion, this is the simplest widget to use.

 You can customize the appearance of the widget to better match your brand.
-You will need to use a google account that you won’t mind being public, so we recommend creating one specifically for your Twitch channel.
-Once you have set up your schedule using Google calendar, you’ll be able to sync it to the widget.
+You will need to use a Google account that you won’t mind being public, so we recommend creating one specifically for your Twitch channel.
+Once you have set up your schedule using Google Calendar, you can sync it to the widget.

 Conclusion

-It is important to have a schedule so that your loyal fans can track your streams and watch you every time you go live.
+It is important to have stream schedules so that your loyal fans can track your streams and watch you every time you go live.
+You can easily help them view this by having a stream scheduler widget.
 For help building your schedule, read our post, How Often You Should Stream to Grow on Twitch.

 About the Author